kahlan/kahlan/docs/README.md

 * [preview](https://github.com/v2e4lisp/preview)
 * etc.

-In the list above, if [Peridot](https://github.com/peridot-php/peridot) seems to be mature enough it only provides the basics (i.e the `describe-it` syntax).
-All other frameworks seems to be some simple proof of concept of the `describe-it` syntax at the time I'm writing this documentation.
+In the list above, although superficially [Peridot](https://github.com/peridot-php/peridot) seems to be mature, really it only provides the basics (i.e the `describe-it` syntax).
+All other frameworks seems to be some simple proof of concept of the `describe-it` syntax at the time I'm writing this documentation (November 2014).

-So Kahlan was created out of frustration with all existing testing frameworks in PHP.
-Instead of introducing some new philosophical concepts, tools, java practices, craps, Kahlan just provide an environment which allow you to **easily test your code even with hard coded references**.
+So, Kahlan was created out of frustration with all existing testing frameworks in PHP.
+Instead of introducing some new philosophical concepts, tools, java practices or other nonsense, Kahlan focuses on simply providing an environment which allows you to **easily test your code, even with hard coded references**.

-To achieve this goal **Kahlan allow to stub or monkey patch your code** like in Ruby or JavaScript without any required PECL-extentions.
-That way you won't need to put some [DI everywhere just for being able to write a test](http://david.heinemeierhansson.com/2012/dependency-injection-is-not-a-virtue.html).
+To achieve this goal, **Kahlan allows you to stub or monkey patch your code**, just like in Ruby or JavaScript, without any required PECL-extentions.
+This way, you don't need to put [DI everywhere just to be able to write tests](http://david.heinemeierhansson.com/2012/dependency-injection-is-not-a-virtue.html)!

-Some projects like [AspectMock](https://github.com/Codeception/AspectMock) attempted to bring this kind of metaprogramming flexibility for PHPUnit but Kahlan aimed to gather all this facilities in a full-featured framework using a `describe-it` syntax, a lightweight approach and a simple API.
+Some projects like [AspectMock](https://github.com/Codeception/AspectMock) attempted to bring this kind of metaprogramming flexibility for PHPUnit, but Kahlan aims to gather all of these facilities into a full-featured framework boasting a `describe-it` syntax, a lightweight approach and a simple API.

 ### Main Features

 * Small API
-* Small code base (~5k loc)
+* Small code base (~5 kloc)
-* Fast Code Coverage metrics (xdebug required)
+* Fast Code Coverage metrics ([xdebug](http://xdebug.org) required)
-* Set stubs on your class methods directly (i.e allow dynamic mocking).
+* Set stubs on your class methods directly (i.e allows dynamic mocking)
-* Allow to Monkey Patch your code (ie. allows replacement of core functions/classes on the fly).
+* Ability to Monkey Patch your code (i.e. allows replacement of core functions/classes on the fly)
-* Check called methods on your class/instances.
+* Check called methods on your class/instances
 * Built-in Reporters/Exporters (Terminal, Coveralls, Scrutinizers)
-* An extensible & customizable workflow
+* Extensible, customizable workflow

 **PS:**
-All this features works with the [Composer](https://getcomposer.org/) autoloader out of the box, but if you want to make it works with your own autoloader you will need to create your own `Interceptor` class for it (however it's prettry trivial).
+All of these features work with the [Composer](https://getcomposer.org/) autoloader out of the box, but if you want to make it work with your own autoloader, you will need to create your own `Interceptor` class for it (which thankfully is pretty trivial! ;-) ).

 ## <a name="getting-started"></a>2 - Getting started